LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 > Note, that the balance of an account is stored in Beddows.
 1 LSK = 100000000(= 10^8) Beddows.

-Verify, that the sender account got a credit of 0.1 LSK:
+Verify, that the sender account balance is reduced by 1.9 LSK:
 ```bash
 curl -X GET "http://localhost:4000/api/accounts?address=16313739661670634666L" -H "accept: application/json"
 ```